Skateboard Product Liability in California

 California Laws and Regulations on Riding Skateboards

-In California, local authorities are permitted to adopt their own skateboarding laws.
-According to California Vehicle Code Section, 21212 skateboarders under the age of 18 must wear federally approved helmets.
+In California, local authorities have the ability to adopt their own skateboarding laws.
+According to California Vehicle Code Section, 21212, skateboarders under the age of 18 must wear federally approved helmets.
 Riders 18 years old and older are allowed to ride without wearing helmets, though this can result in comparative fault for injuries in a personal injury case.
 In most cities, it is legal for skateboarders to ride on the bikeways, streets, and public bicycle paths as long as they avoid business districts and ride non-motorized skateboards.

 Electric Skateboard Laws in California